 Preparedness of merchants to handle decline scenarios is essential to mitigate operational risks.
-It is important that merchants are prepared with necessary policies, procedures, and training to be able to handle Visa return decline scenarios, as this is a new function of the POS.
+It is important that merchants are prepared with necessary policies, procedures, and training to be able to handle return decline scenarios, as this is a new function of the POS.

-When requesting a return / refund, the cardholder typically provides a receipt or proof of purchase showing the Visa account used to make the purchase.
-The merchant must first attempt to process a return authorization using the same Visa account that was used for the original purchase transaction.
+When requesting a return / refund, the cardholder typically provides a receipt or proof of purchase showing the account used to make the purchase.
+The merchant must first attempt to process a return authorization using the same account that was used for the original purchase transaction.
 If the authorization request is declined:

 - The merchant can choose another form of credit depending on refund policy, including check, in-store credit, bill credit or a prepaid card.

 - The merchants can also offer cash for refunds.

 If a return is not made on the original card or with an approval, the merchant is liable for potential fraud and /or a disputed transaction by the issuer.
 Failure to obtain a proper authorization for return transactions may increase fee exposure for failing to properly authorize and settle every transaction.

 IMPORTANT NOTICE: If you are experiencing declines when issuing a return on a credit or debit card through our Transaction Central, ePay or Transaction Express gateways, you have the option to choose another form of credit depending on your refund policy, including check, in-store credit, bill credit, a prepaid card or a cash refund.
 Following is additional information on the card brands new authorization requirement on returns.

 - October 19, 2019: All merchants in the USA, Canada, and Latin America must send credit return authorization messages on Visa transactions.